kubernetes/minikube/README.md

 # this for loop waits until kubectl can access the api server that minikube has created
 for i in {1..150} # timeout for 5 minutes
 do
-   ./kubectl get po &> /dev/null
+   ./kubectl get pop &> /dev/null
    if [ $? -ne 1 ]; then
       break
   fi